I will show you where you find Phuket’s best beaches.

-When it is not the best beach for swimming, then there is good snorkeling instead.
+When it is not the best beach for swimming, you can go snorkeling instead.

-It may not be Phuket’s largest and most interesting beach.
-But it is peaceful, there is a friendly atmosphere, and if you stay at the Marriott Resort Merlin Beach, you have everything you could want from a beach.
+It may not be Phuket’s largest and most exciting beach.
+But it is peaceful, there is a friendly atmosphere, and if you stay at the Marriott Resort Merlin Beach, you will have everything you could want from a beach.

-Freedom Beach is definitely one of Phuket’s best beaches.
-It’s not a secret or hidden beach, but it can be hard to find and there are only two ways to get there.
+Freedom Beach is one of Phuket’s best beaches.
+It’s not a secret or hidden beach, but it can be hard to find, and there are only two ways to get there.